HorizenOfficial/staketool/README.md

 If you prefer to run the CLI apps under nodejs you can do so by cloning the repository and running `npm ci`.
 After that you can run the tools by using `node staketool.js` and `node signtxtool.js`.

 ### What You Will Need
 * The ZEN address where the stake amount will reside, a small amount to create the verification transaction is needed in this address (<0.1 ZEN).
 No Super or Secure Nodes are allowed to be registered with this address prior to verification, it has to be a new stake address.
-A stake address cannot be used on both tracking systems.
+The same stake address cannot be verified on both tracking systems.
 * One to five 'payto' addresses.
 A percentage of the node earnings may be split between addresses.
 * The private key of the stake address, unless you prefer to send the verification transaction from a wallet like [Sphere by Horizen](https://github.com/HorizenOfficial/Sphere_by_Horizen) or use the zen-cli command line.
 * A Horizen Super or Secure Node API sub key.
 This sub key is provided by your Node hosting provider or, if you host your own nodes, you can create it on the [Secure Node API Settings](https://securenodes.zensystem.io/settings/) or [Super Node API Settings](https://supernodes.zensystem.io/settings/) page.